 Alternatively, this might be a matter of reporting rather than work.
-Households might start reporting income and expenses that were previously undocumented when it improves their position in the EITC schedule (Saez, 2010).
-For example, households might start reporting earnings (and expenses) from babysitting, lawn mowing, or other side-jobs that would have otherwise been ignored.
+Households might start reporting income and expenses from side-jobs, like babysitting or lawn mowing, that would have otherwise been undocumented when it improves their position in the EITC schedule (Saez, 2010).
 It is also possible that households start false reporting self-employment income.
-In fact, the IRS has recently acknowledged the practice of filing false Schedule C income and expense claims stating, "Fictitious Schedule C's especially those with no 1099 Misc support or no supporting income or expense records that qualify for or maximize EITC is a growing problem." $^{17}\,$ Kuka (2014) finds that EITC expansions increase self-employment claiming but shows that it appears to be driven by tax noncompliance rather than increased labor supply.
-LaLumia (2009) also shows that EITC expansions led to more claiming of self-employment income, particularly among those not using a paid preparer.
-Network exposure is associated with a 0.50 percentage point increase in households claiming the EITC and self-filing their taxes, potentially accounting for the total increase in EITC filing with self-employment (see Table A5).18 The shift in income towards more wages and less self-employment in the ACS sample of self-employed is also consistent with people engaging in and reporting more side-jobs when it might be beneficial.
+In fact, the IRS has recently acknowledged the practice of filing false Schedule C income and expense claims stating, "Fictitious Schedule C's especially those with no 1099 Misc support or no supporting income or expense records that qualify for or maximize EITC is a growing problem."
+Kuka (2014) suggests that self-employment responses to the EITC appear to be driven by tax noncompliance rather than increased labor supply.
+Consistent with LaLumia's (2009) work showing that the EITC's impact on self-employment claiming is concentrated among those who self-file, I find that network exposure is associated with a 0.50 percentage point increase in claiming the EITC and self-filing (see Table A5).
+The shift in income towards more wages and less self-employment in the ACS sample of self-employed is also consistent with people engaging in and reporting more side-jobs when it might be beneficial.
 Taken together, this would suggest that the knowledge or information passed through the social network induces some additional labor force participation, but likely also increased the reporting of actual or fictitious self-employment income.